Submission guide

 content_type

 It defines the content type assigned to the resource.
 For files, it must be file or a sub-type thereof, except for inferred resources (see below).
-For folders it must not be a file or sub-type.
+For directories it must not be a file or sub-type.
 Consult the content model of your archive for a list of defined type names.

 id